Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] performance optimize(including watchers / scope / digest time),should add the function at the beginning
 - [ ] ionic android (not ready)
 - [ ] ionic ios(ready)
-- [x] not goning to use loading-bar
-- [x] use gulp-karma to run the test case(not going to write the test case)
 - [ ] after finish the implement, add a build version
 - [ ] use gulp to auto general index.html, no need to inject the script url by hand